When Is Soybean Season? A Commodity Investor's Guide to Trading Soy

-Farmers have a choice in terms of the crops they plant on their acreage each year.
-Often, U.S. farmers choose between corn and soybeans.
+Farmers have a choice, in terms of the crops they plant on their acreage each year.
+U.S. farmers often choose between corn and soybeans.
 If corn is more expensive on a relative basis than soybeans, farmers tend to plant more corn.
 This often results in a smaller soybean crop, which is inherently bullish for the price of beans.
-When beans are more expensive, the converse tends to occur.
-The cycles are difficult to foresee, but soybean and corn are cyclical due to their competition.
+When soybeans are more expensive, the converse tends to occur.
+The cycles are difficult to foresee, but soybean crops and corn crops are cyclical due to their competition.

 Soybeans As a Commodity

 When macro forces cause an overall strong market for agricultural commodity prices, this tends to translate into price strength.
 During bear market periods, the converse is often the case.
 Many factors are at play when it comes to the price direction of soybeans each year, and as planting season gets underway in the spring, the eventual soybean crop yield in the fall is the sum of all of these factors.

 During the months that run from the spring to fall seasons each year, the price of soybeans can become volatile.
 Bumper crops are bearish, while shortfalls cause the price to rise.